mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mute-unmute/test-1.2.md

 ---
 # (Required) Ensure all values are filled up
-name: "Confirm that selecting MS Teams as the primary platform auto-mutes all DMs/GMs and synced channels."
+name: "Confirm that selecting MSTeams as the primary platform auto-mutes all DMs/GMs and synced channels."
 status: Active
 priority: Normal
 folder: Mute unmute